csdms/ivy/lessons/python/modules.md

 ## Modules

-Modules are defined as files on the filesystem, not in notebooks.
+Modules are defined as files on the filesystem.

 Start by opening a terminal and making a new directory `ivy_diffusion`, in your home directory.